Skip to the main content

 • Strength Required Lift up to 10 kg

-Pharmacists can either work alone or team up with others in the field.
-These can include pharmacists, physicians, nurses, pharmacy technicians, pharmacy assistants, and other health professionals.
+Pharmacists may work alone or team up with others in the field.
+These can include:

-In community and hospital settings, pharmacists often work rotating shifts that include evenings and holidays.
+In community and hospital settings, pharmacists often work rotating shifts that include evenings, nights, and holidays.

-In some situations, pharmacists may be on their feet for long periods.
+In most situations, pharmacists are on their feet for long periods.

 Interests & Abilities